mmills2/Air_Mouse/README.md

 ## How to Install

 To begin, you must have **Python version 3.10** installed.
 You can either downgrade/upgrade your Python version to match this version or create a virtual environment with Python 3.10.
-Next, you will have to install three libraries: OpenCV, MediaPipe, and mouse.
+Next, you will have to install four libraries: OpenCV, MediaPipe, mouse and pywin32.
 OpenCV is a powerful computer vision library however the only feature used here is accessing the camera.
-MediaPipe is a library that utilizes artificial intelligence and machine learning for a wide range of solutions, but this project will only use the hand tracking and gesture recognition solutions. mouse is a library that allows you to programmatically control your mouse.
+MediaPipe is a library that utilizes artificial intelligence and machine learning for a wide range of solutions, but this project will only use the hand tracking and gesture recognition solutions. mouse is a library that allows you to programmatically control your mouse. pywin32 provides access to tons of Python 3 Windows APIS but this library will only be used to retrieve the screen's resolution with the scaling percentage.

 ### Libraries